dungpa/dsls-in-action-fsharp/DSLCheatsheet.md

 This document gives you an overview of F#'s goodies for DSL development.
 It assumes you are familiar with F# syntax; the features are introduced in the order of their encounters by the author.
 This is by no means a complete reference of F#'s DSL-friendly functionalities.
-These features are mostly emerged in the translation of the book 's examples.
+These features are mostly emerged in the translation of [the book](http://www.manning.com/ghosh/)'s examples.

 ---